 By 493 Theodoric the Great had become King of Italy after defeating King Odoacer at the request of the Eastern Roman Emperor.
 Theodoric also exercised dominance over the Visigothic kingdom in modern southern France and Spain.
 When the Visigoths were defeated by the Franks in 507, the Ostrogothic army managed to save them a costal strip.
 In 535, the Byzantine Empire invaded under the general Belisarius who captured the Gothic capital Ravenna in 540.
 However the Byzantine general was recalled and the Goths took back much of the kingdom, defeating several Roman forces.
 Not until 552 and again in 553 were the Goths defeated at by Byzantine forces.
 This list covers the Ostrogothic kingdom from the defeat of Odoacer 493 to the final Byzantine victory in 561.

 Slavic tribes the Venets, the Antes and the Sklavens first appear in records around the early 6th century.
 By the end of their migrations their territory included most of the former Yugoslavia, central Greece and much of the Peloponnese.
 Serbs entered modern Serbia in the 7th century forming the Serbian Empire in 1346.
 The Croats also arrived in modern Croatia in the 7th century forming a kingdom in the 10th century.
 After the defeat and death in 1097 of the last Croatian king at the Battle of Gvozd Mountain Croatia accepted dynastic union with Hungary in 1102.
-Although of Sarmatian origin the Serbs and Coats rapidly assimilated with their Slav subjects.
-This list covers the South Slave armies from the 6th century until the 12th century AD.
+Although of Sarmatian origin the Serbs and Croats rapidly assimilated with their Slav subjects.
+This list covers the South Slavic armies from the 6th century until the 12th century AD.

 In 568 AD, the Lombards invaded Italy.
 The invasion force also included Bavarians, Saxons, Suebi, Gepids and Bulgars.
 The Byzantine forces were inadequate to defend Italy against the hoard.
 A Lombard Kingdom was established in the north and also pressed into the centre and south forming Lombard duchies.
 In 754 the Pope called in the Frankish King Pepin III, who defeated the Lombards and drove them out of Ravenna.
 In 756 the Papal States were created by the “Donation of Constantine” and the Pope established rule over central Italy.
 Lombards recaptured Ravenna in 772 before being defeated by the Frankish king Charlemagne who took the title “King of the Lombards”.
 In the 9th century the Principality was divided and survived attacks until conquered by the Normans by 1077.
 This list covers independent Lombard armies from 568 until 1077.